 The Guaranteed Issue (GI) Life Valuation (A) Subgroup will:

 A. Provide recommendations regarding valuation requirements for GI life business, including any appropriate mortality table(s) for valuation as well as nonforfeiture.
-Initial recommendations are to be provided to the Life Actuarial (A) Task Force by the 2021 Summer National Meeting.
+Initial recommendations are to be provided to the Life Actuarial (A) Task Force by the 2022 Summer National Meeting.

+The Index-Linked Variable Annuity (A) Subgroup will:

+Provide recommendations and changes, as appropriate, to nonforfeiture, or interim value requirements related to index-linked variable annuities.

 NAIC Support Staff: Reggie Mazyck/Jennifer Frasier